golanlevin/ExperimentalCapture/docs/multispectral.md

 ![FY4A_AGRI_IR_earth](images/multispectral/FY4A_AGRI_IR_earth.jpg)

 In order to visualize the structure of such multichannel data, a common trick in satellite imaging is to re-map a channel of invisible light (like IR) to the R,G,B channels of a regular image.
-[Charlie Loyd discusses this in his terrific article, *Putting Landsat8's multispectral imaging to work*](images/multispectral/loyd_puttinglandsat8bandstowork.pdf).
+[Charlie Loyd discusses this in his terrific article, *Putting Landsat8's multispectral imaging to work*](https://medium.com/mapbox/putting-landsat-8s-bands-to-work-631c4029e9d1) ([PDF backup](images/multispectral/loyd_puttinglandsat8bandstowork.pdf)).
 This is called **false-color imaging**.

 For example, here's a false-color Landsat8 image by in which SWIR data is used in the "red" channel of the image; NIR data as "green"; and near-UV as "blue".
 The purpose of doing this is not to create some sort of garish, psychedelic image; rather, the false-color imaging makes the patch of forest in the lower-left (which had been affected by forest fire) starkly visible: